OpenSwitchNOS/openswitch-governance/doc/source/governance/committers.rst

 A new OpenHalon committer may be proposed at anytime on the openhalon-dev mailing list.
 Typically, the existing committer team for a project will propose a new member after discussions with the existing committers.
-Once a proposal has been made, five existing OpenHalon committers  must respond to the email with a +1.
-If the member is being added to a committer team with less than five members, a simple majority will be used to determine if the vote is successful.
+Once a proposal has been made, three existing OpenHalon committers must respond to the email with a +1.
+If the member is being added to a committer team with less than three members, a simple majority will be used to determine if the vote is successful.
 Another OpenHalon committer can vote -1 to veto the proposed new OpenHalon committer.